xShaneSong/ai-learning/README.md

-# this branch for dl sample.
+# this branch for deeplearning sample.